 Attention, spelling police!
 Look away now.
-You won’t be able to read this without cringing and wanting to get out a red pen (and draw big frowny faces on the foreheads of the parents who chose these atrocious options for their offspring).
+You won’t be able to read this without cringing.
+Maybe have a red pen on hand.

-What to name your baby – yes, it’s a big decision.
+We get it.
+Naming your baby is a big decision.
 And many parents want to choose a name that expresses themselves in a way that is unique and creative.
 Choosing to spell a common name uniquely is one way to achieve this.

-Many people love a unique spelling name.
+Many people love a uniquely spelled name.
 Many people do not.
-And while it is entirely up to the parents what to name bub and how to spell it, sometimes it’s best to stick to the basics.
+And while it is entirely up to the parents, sometimes it’s best to stick to the basics.
+Just an idea!

 The baby names guaranteed to give your child a complex

 - Pheona – Pheobe and Fiona are both lovely names.
-So why not combine them and ruin your daughter’s life forever?
-Great plan, parents.
+So why not combine them?

-- Tiphaniee – For those who prefer their names in English, this says, “Tiffany”.
+- Tiphaniee – Also known as “Tiffany”.
 I know.
 I thought it said TeePee too.

 - Merandah – When you combine the perfectly acceptable name of Miranda with a verandah.